duylam/pi-camera/apps/pi-camera-client/README.md

 # 3. Coding workflow

+1. (Optional) Enter to the virtual enviroment.
+Below commands are supposed to run inside the virtual env
-1. To install Python libraries: `./.penv/bin/pip install -r requirements.txt`
+1. To install Python libraries: `pip3 install -r requirements.txt`
 1. Compile proto to .py: `bash scripts/compile_proto.sh`
-1. To start app: `./.penv/bin/python src/app.py`
+1. Launch the app: `python3 src/app.py`

 # 4. Other commands

-1. To compile new schema to .py: `bash scripts/compile_proto.sh`
+> (Optional) Enter to the virtual enviroment.
+Below commands are supposed to run inside the virtual env

-1. (in virtual environment) To update TOC in README, run `md_toc -p github README.md`
+1. To update TOC in README, run `md_toc -p github README.md`
 1. To run unit test: `bash scripts/test.sh`
-1. (in virtual env) To run specific test method: `python3 -m unittest test.core.test_circular_stream.TestCircularStream.test_read_over_num_when_availale`
+1. To run specific test method: `python3 -m unittest test.core.test_circular_stream.TestCircularStream.test_read_over_num_when_availale`
+1. To add new lib to `requirements.txt`
-1. (in virtual env) To install new Python libraries: `pip3 install --user <name>`.
-To add to `requirements.txt`
+  - Install new Python libraries: `pip3 install --user <name>`
   - Get the version of new installed package: `pip3 show <name>`
   - And then manually update `requirements.txt`